 In general, today’s hormonal IUDs have about a 1-2% risk of pregnancy for the sexually active woman in a 12-month period.
 However, this figure is only accurate with typical use, where IUDs are properly placed.
 If Kyleena slips, it won’t be able to distribute the same amount of hormones to the mucus of the cervix, which will make it easier for sperm to reach and fertilize eggs, thereby increasing the risk of pregnancy.5

-Continuing the usage of an IUD while trying to become pregnant is not ideal, as doing this will increase the risk that a fertilized egg will develop elsewhere besides the uterus, such as in the fallopian tubes, called an ectopic pregnancy.
+Continuing the usage of an intrauterine device while trying to become pregnant is not ideal, as doing this will increase the risk that a fertilized egg will develop elsewhere besides the uterus, such as in the fallopian tubes, called an ectopic pregnancy.
 Because ectopic pregnancy while using IUDs can cause life-threatening conditions such as severe internal bleeding and rupture of the fallopian tube, termination of the fetus is the only option.

 Conceiving After Removal